 - Provides participant list to the Crime Prevention Unit.
 This can be done by mail, email, or over the phone.

-If you are interested in hosting a National Night Out event in 2016, please contact Lieutenant Chris Moss at 392-9259 or by e-mail.
+If you are interested in hosting a National Night Out event in 2016, email Lieutenant Chris Moss or call 392-92A59.